meghdadyazdi/UCFD-Milestone/README.md

 You can find a demo of website [here](https://meghdadyazdi.github.io/UCFD-Milestone/activities.html).

 ### UX
-As it is website for gym I try to keep it minimal because the goal is to attract more users that can register and get initial consultant to start work out as soon as possible.
+As it is a website for gym I try to keep it minimal because the goal is to attract more users that can register and get initial consultant to start work out as soon as possible.